AVidhanR/MobileAppDevelopment/MAD_WEEK_6/README.md

 ```

-That's it now save the both files and the app!
+That's it now save the both files and run the app!

 > **Note** :make sure to check the package name in java file `package com.example.androidtexts;` if you got another name other than `androidtexts` make sure to replace the first line of the code with yours.